icopy-site/awesome/docs/awesome/awesome-symfony.md

 * [bootstrap-bundle](https://github.com/braincrafted/bootstrap-bundle) - Integrates Bootstrap into Symfony2 by providing templates, Twig extensions, services and commands.
 * [BreadcrumbsBundle](https://github.com/whiteoctober/BreadcrumbsBundle) - A small breadcrumbs bundle.
 * [BrowscapBundle](https://github.com/browscap/BrowscapBundle) - Bundle to access the browscap information.
-* [CacheToolBundle](https://github.com/gordalina/CacheToolBundle) - Bundle to integrate cachetool library in Symfony2 (https://github.com/sitepoint-editors/awesome-symfony/blob/master/Clear acp/opcache from the command line).
+* [CacheToolBundle](https://github.com/gordalina/CacheToolBundle) - Bundle to integrate cachetool library in Symfony2 (Clear acp/opcache from the command line).
 * [CarbonBundle](https://github.com/lightsuner/CarbonBundle) - This bundle provides an opportunity to convert Request data into Carbon objects.
 * [CheckBundles](https://github.com/wjzijderveld/CheckBundles) - Checks installed but not activated in AppKernel bundles.
 * [CloudBackupBundle](https://github.com/dizda/CloudBackupBundle) - Be able to backup your database(s) and upload it to the cloud.